carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 {: .output}

-The next step is to integrate `TestOneOrder` into a function which will test all orders from 2 to `n` and stop as soon as it will find an example of a group with the average order of an element being an integer:
+The next step is to integrate `TestOneOrder` into a function which will test all orders from 2 to `n` and stop as soon as it finds an example of a group with the average order of an element being an integer:

 ~~~